(Ted S. Warren/Associated Press)

 Particulars: 6-6, 245, junior

-Buzz: The JUCO transfer lived in the backfield of opponents last season and is somebody many are touting as a potential future first-round draft pick.
-He can chase down any runner from behind or burst off the edge and get to the quarterback.
-The fact that he'll be more refined on defense this upcoming season is a very scary thought for Big Ten opponents.
+Buzz: The JUCO transfer lived in the backfield of opponents last season and is somebody many are touting as a future first-round draft pick.
+He can chase down any runner from behind or burst off the edge and get to the quarterback in devastating fashion.
+He might have missed some time early in 2014, but he’s bigger and better than ever.